DeepinderH/Bomberman-C/README.md

 # Bomberman-C

-This is an oversimplified version of the retro bomberman game which I created for my CPSC 355 class.
+This is an oversimplified version of the retro bomberman game which I created.
 I have added the project specification pdf in the repository.

 Instructions to compile & run the code: